ChamiLamelas/Music_Tab_Project/README.md

 # Music Tab Project

 The primary purpose of this project was to provide a program that takes an ASCII text file holding a bass guitar tab and converting it into sheet music.
 The sheet music is stored in an HTML file and can be displayed in a browser.
+Below, you will find an instructions manual on how to set-up and use this project.

 **Date:** Summer 2019